Reviews

 Capsule Review: Cat Poke

 A short (half an hour or so, depending on how quickly you figure out some of the more obtuse puzzles) and simple point-and-click adventure masquerading as a puzzle platformer.
 You must use all the tools at your disposal - various kinds of movement and light platforming as well as inventory-based puzzles - to poke each of the nine cats in the house.
+The control scheme is awkward and some of the puzzles require major intuitive leaps, but it’s quick and cute.

 Read more...